ImageMagick/Usage-Markdown/canvas/index.md

 ### More Complex DIY Gradients {#gradient_complex}

-Of course an FX function can generate color gradients.
+Of course, an FX function can generate color gradients.
-For example here is a gradient based on distance ratios, using an extremely complex FX expression.
+For example, here is a gradient based on distance ratios, using an extremely complex FX expression.

 ~~~
 convert -size 100x100 xc: +size xc:red xc:yellow \